Skip to content

 VOEGELINVIEW is the online arts and humanities journal of the Eric Voegelin Society.
-We publish essays, reviews, interviews, poems, and occasional works of creative fiction dealing with the great questions of the human condition and experience, the humanities as a source of wisdom, and, of course, the life and thought of Eric Voegelin.
+We publish essays, reviews, interviews, poems, and occasional works of creative fiction dealing with current events, the great questions of the human condition and experience, the humanities as a source of wisdom, and the life and thought of Eric Voegelin.
 We exist as a journal of cultural and intellectual criticism, education, and humanistic renewal with a commitment to the politics of liberty, self-governance, free speech and free expression, freedom of religion, and democratic renewal.
 In the words of the Eric Voegelin Society, our mission is to be “an educational organization devoted to the revitalization of teaching and understanding of Eric Voegelin’s work and fundamental expressions of human civilization in art, literature, science, and politics.”
+The safest characterization of our general approach is to read, review, and critique in the spirit of Voegelin’s “gnostic” thesis of culture and politics.

 WHO WE ARE

 Editor-in-Chief: Paul Krause.
-He is a writer, classicist, and podcaster.
+He is a teacher, writer, and podcaster.
 Educated at Baldwin Wallace University, Yale, and the University of Buckingham (UK) where he studied with Sir Roger Scruton, he is a frequent contributor on the arts, classics, and philosophy to numerous newspapers, magazines, and journals.
-His books include Finding Arcadia: Wisdom, Truth, and Love in the Classics (Academica Press, 2023) and The Odyssey of Love: A Christian Guide to the Great Books (Wipf and Stock, 2021).
-You can follow him on Twitter @paul_jkrause.
+His books include a novel, The Incredible Adventure of Passer the Sparrow (Resource Publications, 2025); a collection of poetry and criticism, Dante’s Footsteps (Stone Tower Press, 2025); and several works of literary criticism including, Muses of a Fire: Essays on Faith, Film, and Literature (Stone Tower Press, 2024).
+Finding Arcadia: Wisdom, Truth, and Love in the Classics (Academica Press, 2023), and The Odyssey of Love: A Christian Guide to the Great Books (Wipf and Stock, 2021).
+You can follow him on Twitter: @paul_jkrause.

 Book Review Editor: John von Heyking.
 A Professor of Political Science at the University of Lethbridge in Canada, John is author and editor of several books, including The Form of Politics: Aristotle and Plato on Friendship (McGill-Queen’s, 2016) and Comprehensive Judgment and Absolute Selflessness: Winston Churchill on Politics as Friendship (St. Augustine’s, 2018).